High-quality, free Gutenberg themes for WordPress

 Check out the Sydney demo on the athemes website.

-Neve is also a business website theme but it’s also a so-called multipurpose theme (including e-commerce).
+Neve is also a business website theme and a so-called multipurpose theme (including e-commerce).
 You can use it for various types of websites including online stores.
 It supports Woocommerce out of the box.

 Like Sydney, it’s also translation-ready so that you don’t have to meddle with PHP and HTML to display everything in the correct language of your audience, which is a common issue with English-only themes.